 Pinkie Ann Carrender, 78, of Henley, Missouri entered into the presence of the Lord on September 30, 2019.
 Pinkie spent her final days surrounded by family, who loved and cherished a lifetime of memories.

-To send flowers in memory of Pinkie Carrender (Bias), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Pinkie Carrender (Bias), please visit our Heartfelt Sympathies Store.

 She was born September 7, 1941 in Jefferson City.
 Pinkie was the daughter of Clellan Mancer and Dora Ellen (Finn) Bias.
 She was married on August 15, 1960 to Billy Joe Carrender, who passed away on January 21, 1986.

 As a young child, Pinkie enjoyed going to church with her mother.
 She was active in the Pentecostal Young People Association (PYPA), several times winning the annual Bible talent competition.
 When Pinkie was in the sixth grade she won 50 dollars in the Jefferson City marble championship.
 She was proud to share her winnings with her mother, shopping for much needed food for the family.
 As a teenager, Pinkie loved music and dancing, which led to her lifelong love of Elvis Presley.

 Pinkie attended Jefferson City High School.
 She worked as an income tax preparer for 37 years at H&R Block.
 Pinkie also owned her own tax service for many years.
 Friends and family knew her to be a very outgoing woman who enjoyed life and loved to laugh.
 Her many interests included hunting, fishing, gardening and card games.
 She enjoyed the love and companionship of her pets, especially her beloved dog, Missy.